This section explains cross-validation over images (as selected in the Samples tab of the Cross-validation panel).

 In the Selection tab, we have three choices for common cross-validation strategies:

-• Randomization - In this setup a random subset of a user-defined percentage is used for testing and all remaining samples for training.
-This process is repeated fold-times.
+• Randomization: In this setup a random subset of a user-defined percentage is used for testing and all remaining samples for training, this process is repeated fold times.
 The major difference from Rotation is that items in the test (images) may be used for testing multiple times.

-To start the cross-validation session, we click on Start session button .
+To start the cross-validation session, we click on Start session button.

-We may now perform what ever model building action we like with standard perClass Mira tools.
+We may now perform whatever model building action we like with standard perClass Mira tools.
 For example, run a model search in the Regression tool.
 We will observe a single test object:

 This is to explain the concept of cross-validation.
-Of course, leaving out a single single image is not too complex in a normal work-flow and thus not very exciting.
-However, the Rotation and Randomization schemes performed using the cross-validation over images become a great help.
-Whe the Cross-validation tool really shines is the cross-valiadtion considering replicas.
+Of course, leaving out a single image is not too complex in a normal workflow and thus not very exciting.
+However, the Rotation and Randomization schemes in the Cross-validation tool can become a great help.
+Where the Cross-validation tool really shines is cross-validation considering replicas.

 Closing cross-validation session